Waku, the minimal React frameworkWaku

 Server components can be rendered below this boundary, but only via composition (e.g., children props).
 Together they form a new “React server” layer that runs before the traditional “React client” layer with which you’re already familiar.

-Client components are server-side rendered as SSR is separate from RSC.
-See the linked diagrams for a helpful visual.
+Client components are still server-side rendered as SSR is separate from RSC.
+Please see the linked diagrams for a helpful visual.

 Further reading

-To learn more about the modern React architecture, we recommend Making Sense of React Server Components and The Two Reacts: Part 1.
+To learn more about the modern React architecture, we recommend Making Sense of React Server Components and The Two Reacts.

 Routing

-Waku provides minimal file-based “pages router” experience built for the modern React server components era.
+Waku provides a minimal file-based “pages router” experience built for the server components era.

 Its underlying low-level API is also available for those that prefer programmatic routing.
-This documentation covers file-based routing since many React developers prefer it, but feel free to try both and see which you prefer.
+This documentation covers file-based routing since many React developers prefer it, but please feel free to try both and see which you like more!

 Overview